Constantius III

-Constantius III was briefly Western Roman emperor of the West in 421.
-He earned his position as Emperor due to his capability as a general under Honorius, achieving the rank of magister militum by 411.
-That same year, he suppressed the revolt of Constantine III, a Roman general who had declared himself emperor.
-Constantius then went on to lead campaigns against various barbarian groups in Hispania and Gaul, recovering much of both for the Western Roman Empire.
-Constantius married Honorius's sister Galla Placidia in 417, a sign of his ascendant status, and was proclaimed co-emperor by Honorius on 8 February 421.
-He reigned for seven months before dying on 2 September 421.
+Constantius III (died 2 September 421) was briefly Western Roman emperor in 421, having earned the throne through his capability as a general under Honorius.
+By 411 he had achieved the rank of magister militum, and in the same year he suppressed the revolt of the usurper Constantine III.
+Constantius went on to lead campaigns against various barbarian groups in Hispania and Gaul, recovering much of both for the Western Roman Empire.
+He married Honorius' sister Galla Placidia in 417, a sign of his ascendant status, and was proclaimed co-emperor by Honorius on 8 February 421.
+Constantius reigned for seven months before dying on 2 September 421.

 Life

 Early life

-Constantius was born in Naissus, Moesia (present-day Niš, Serbia) of Illyrian origin.
+Constantius was born in Naissus, Moesia, (present-day Niš, Serbia) of Illyrian origin.
+The contemporary historian Olympiodorus of Thebes describes him as "a man with large eyes, long neck, and broad head", sullen and aloof in public but capable of "pleasant and witty" conduct at parties.
 Constantius served as a general under Honorius, rising to the rank of Magister militum (Master of the Soldiers) by 411.

 Revolt of Constantine III

 In 411 Constantius was sent by Honorius to put down the revolt of Constantine III, who had declared himself emperor in Britain in 407.
 Constantius thereafter led his soldiers to Arles, the capital and residence of Constantine.
 Upon arriving, he defeated the army of Gerontius, a general who was rebelling against Constantine, before besieging the city.

 Constantine refused to surrender, hoping to last until the return of his general Edobichus, who was raising troops in northern Gaul.
-Edobichus did return to Arles, however he was swiftly defeated by Constantius.
+When Edobichus did return to Arles, he was swiftly defeated by Constantius.
 Constantine soon after lost much of the remainder of his forces, as his army which had been guarding the Rhine chose to support the usurper Jovinus instead, forcing Constantine to surrender.
 Despite Constantius' assurances that Constantine would be able to safely retire to a clerical office, Constantius had him imprisoned, and further had him beheaded during his return to Ravenna, in either August or September 411.
 Honorius' remaining rivals were soon defeated, with Gerontius committing suicide in Hispania, and Jovinus being defeated by Athaulf, king of the Visigoths.
 Despite this, Honorius was unable to regain control of Britain, nor was any Roman after him.

+The war against Heraclianus

+The appointment of Constantius as commander-in-chief led to a war in 412 with the rival general Heraclianus, governor of Africa who, like Constantius, had done good services for Emperor Honorius.
+Heraclianus revolted and stopped grain supplies to Italy.
+At the beginning of March 413, Heraclianus landed in Italy near Rome with an army.
+He engaged in a battle with Constantius' Roman army at Utriculum, but was defeated.
+After his defeat, Heraclianus fled.
+He was later captured and murdered.